irmen/prog8/README.md

 Rapid edit-compile-run-debug cycle:

-- use modern PC to work on
+- use a modern PC to do the work on
-- quick compilation times (seconds)
+- very quick compilation times
-- option to automatically run the program in the Vice emulator
+- can automatically run the program in the Vice emulator after succesful compilation
 - breakpoints, that let the Vice emulator drop into the monitor if execution hits them
 - source code labels automatically loaded in Vice emulator so it can show them in disassembly

-It is mainly targeted at the Commodore-64 machine at this time.
+Prog8 is mainly targeted at the Commodore-64 machine at this time.
 Contributions to add support for other 8-bit (or other?!) machines are welcome.

 Documentation/manual